alla-g/infosearch_hw/README.md

 # infosearch_hw
-this is a private repo for infosearch homeworks
+this is my repo for infosearch homeworks